colebaty/cs361/final/phonebook/README.md

 Entries are stored in `record` objects.
 All fields are stored as strings.

-`record`s are refereneced by a `std::map` mapping each name, address, and phone number to an individual record (stored on the heap).
+`record`s are refereneced by a `std::map` mapping each name, address, and phone number to an pointer to a record declared on the heap.

-Lookup/access is O(log n) time for `map`s, so while this implementation may not be spatially conservative, lookup is relatively fast.
+The `<map>` STL implements a `find` function in O(log n).
+By using keys which map to `record` pointers, I've eliminated the need to duplicate storage in memory.

 I believe my implementation could be called a naive database implementation.